sylhare/sylhare.github.io/_posts/2019-06-03-ctf-facebook.md

 ![vision]({{"assets/img/fb-scoreboard.png" | relative_url }})

-The winner was `Visit g.co/ctf ` a bit of troll, because that team is Google CTF and the sole member was `g+` aka Google +.
+The winner was `Visit g.co/ctf `, the sole member was `g+` aka let me guess Google +.
-Promoting there ctf for the 22th of June.
+They might have been trolling the event to promote their ctf on the 22th of June 2019.

 ## Challenges